 9 Annoying Filipino Eating Habits

 When it comes to Filipino gatherings, food is the common denominator.
-We bring our own home cook meals to a party, we invade a town fiesta to savor specialty dishes, and food is always present whether it’s a meeting of friends, the wake of a neighbor’s recent passing or a romantic date.
+We also bring out our Filipino eating habits.
+We share our own home cook meals to a party, we invade a town fiesta to savor specialty dishes, and food is always present whether it’s a meeting of friends, the wake of a neighbor’s recent passing, or a romantic date.